Jacky Yenga is the founder of The Spirit of the Village.

 “It is in the shelter of each other that the people live.”
 Irish Proverb

 Traditional cultures operate with the premise that the individual is meant to live and flourish within a community, not as an isolated entity.
-Therefore the focus of their teachings is placed primarily on the person as a human being, and not as a consumer.
+Therefore the focus of their teachings is placed primarily on the well-being of the person as a human being, and not as a consumer.

-If I had to articulate an intention for this journey based on African Wisdom Teachings, I would say that we are embarking on a quest to reach a state that in my dialect, Maka’a, we call Menyouo.
+If I had to articulate an intention for this journey based on the heritage of my ancestors, I would say that we are embarking on a quest to reach a state that in my dialect, Maka’a, we call Menyouo.
 This word translates into both happiness and goodness.
 It’s a state that you experience only in your heart and soul.
 We would say, for example: “I have Menyouo in my heart” or “He does Menyouo to people”.

 In order to do Menyouo (goodness), you have to have Menyouo (happiness)!